copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - Glass weapons as well as armor are subject to the 3-stages-of-cracking system, instead of randomly shattering.
 Like armor, a glass weapon taking a light impact has a 10% chance of cracking (unless it's tempered).
+- Heavy objects that hit non-tempered glass armor (boulders, iron balls, etc) will unconditionally crack it.
+- Glass piercers that fall on a monster wearing a non-tempered glass helm will still shatter the helm in a single hit.
+- Falling rocks from traps or from zapping at the ceiling can crack non-tempered glass helmets; this is considered a light impact so it only happens 10% of the time.

 ### Interface changes